Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource

 \subsection{Conceptual View}

-We view the data-generating process as a trajectory $\{\theta_t\}$ on a statistical manifold, whose discrete path length represents cumulative information change \citep{AmariNagaoka2000}.
+We view the data-generating process as a trajectory $\{\theta_t\}$ on a statistical manifold $(\Theta,g_\theta)$ endowed with the Fisher--Rao metric \citep{AmariNagaoka2000}.
 Any smooth divergence admits a second-order expansion whose Hessian defines a local Riemannian metric \citep{Amari2016}.
-For the broad class of $f$-divergences, including KL, $\chi^2$, Hellinger, and $\alpha$-divergences, this induced metric coincides with the Fisher–Rao geometry.
-Fisher–Rao is therefore the canonical \emph{invariant} Riemannian metric on a statistical model \citep{cencov1982,AmariNagaoka2000}.
-It is preserved under smooth reparameterizations and captures displacement intrinsic to the model family rather than to any particular coordinate system.
-Although different divergences quantify global discrepancies between distributions, their local quadratic structure collapses to the same information metric, and only the Fisher metric enjoys this invariance property \citep{cencov1982}.
+For the broad class of $f$-divergences, including KL, $\chi^2$, Hellinger, and $\alpha$-divergences, this induced metric coincides with the Fisher--Rao geometry.
+Fisher--Rao is therefore the natural information-geometric metric on a statistical model family \citep{cencov1982,AmariNagaoka2000}, capturing displacement intrinsic to the family rather than to a particular coordinate system.
+In particular, Fisher--Rao is the unique Riemannian metric on parametric families that is invariant under smooth reparameterizations \citep{cencov1982}.